Rules for the Tobacco Trail

 - The sled should be equipped with sufficient brakes, scooter mat, brush bow, TWO snow hooks and a sled bag.
 The scooter mat should be of sufficient size to control the team.

 - 150km distance: 6 hours mandatory rest + time adjustment at first checkpoint.

-- 300km distance: 8 hours mandatory rest to be taken at any checkpoint, including 2 hours mandatory rest and time adjustment at Lannavaara 2 checkpoint (after approx. 160km).
-This is the MINIMUM amount of rest required but mushers are encouraged to rest longer.
+- 300km distance: 8 hours minimum mandatory rest to be taken at any checkpoint, including 2 hours mandatory rest and time adjustment at Lannavaara 2 checkpoint (after approx. 160km).

 - Checkpoints are control posts of the race.
 The musher must wear the bib number at all times, on the trail and at checkpoints.
 Handlers should wear a ‘handler’ bib while they are in the stake out area.

-- LANNAVAARA 1 & 2: This is a full service checkpoint with accommodation, food and parking available.
+- LANNAVAARA: This is a full service checkpoint with accommodation, food and parking available.
 The race organisation reserves the right to withdraw its checkpoint officials after a reasonable amount of time has passed and the majority of teams have left the checkpoint area (teams will be told in advance if this is the case).

 Depot and food drops

-- There is a depot at Paksuniemi and Lannavaara checkpoint .
+- There is a depot at each checkpoint.
 Depot bags should be marked with the musher’s name and bib number and put in the marked area.

 - Changing sleds is allowed with the judge’s permission.